Deplatforming: Donald Trump

 On January 6, 2021, in a joint session of the United States Congress, the counting of the votes of the Electoral College was interrupted by a breach of the United States Capitol chambers.
 The rioters were supporters of President Donald Trump who hoped to delay and overturn the President's loss in the 2020 election.
 The event resulted in five deaths and at least 400 people being charged with crimes.
 The certification of the electoral votes was only completed in the early morning hours of January 7, 2021.
 In the wake of several Tweets by President Trump on January 7, 2021 Facebook, Instagram, YouTube, Reddit, and Twitter all deplatformed Trump to some extent.
 Twitter deactivated his personal account, which the company said could possibly be used to promote further violence.
 Trump subsequently tweeted similar messages from the President's official US Government account @POTUS, which resulted in him being permanently banned on January 8.
-Twitter has announced that Trump's ban from their platform will be permanent.
+Twitter then announced that Trump's ban from their platform would be permanent.

-Trump planned to re-join on social media through the use of a new platform by May or June 2021, according to Jason Miller on a Fox News broadcast.
+Trump planned to rejoin on social media through the use of a new platform by May or June 2021, according to Jason Miller on a Fox News broadcast.

 The same week Musk announced Twitter's new freedom of speech policy, he tweeted a poll to ask whether to bring back Trump into the platform.
-The poll ended with 51.8% in favor of unbanning Trump's account.Twitter has since reinstated Trump’s twitter account @realDonaldTrump back.
+The poll ended with 51.8% in favor of unbanning Trump's account.
+Twitter has since reinstated Trump's Twitter account @realDonaldTrump (as of 19 Nov 2022 — but by then Trump's platform was Truth Social).

 Andrew Tate

-In 2017, Andrew Tate was banned from Twitter for tweeting that women should “bare some responsibility” in response to the #MeToo movement.
+In 2017, Andrew Tate was banned from Twitter for tweeting that women should "bare some responsibility" in response to the #MeToo movement.
 Similarly, in August 2022, Tate was banned on four more major social media platforms: Instagram, Facebook, TikTok, and YouTube.
-These platforms indicated that Tate’s misogynistic comments violated their hate speech policies.
+These platforms indicated that Tate's misogynistic comments violated their hate speech policies.

-Tate has since been unbanned from Twitter as part of the new freedom of speech policy on twitter.
+Tate has since been unbanned from Twitter as part of the new freedom of speech policy on Twitter.